 Meaning and History

-The company was founded in 1976 and, until 1982, specializing in the sale of equipment for ticket machines.
+The company was founded in 1976 and, until 1982, specialized in selling equipment for ticket machines.
 Then she began distributing tickets, opened a travel agency, and acquired a platform where fans could buy souvenirs.
-Whatever the organization did, it always had a logo with its name.
-In different periods, it looked different: at first, it was a black and white inscription with additional decorative elements, and now a colored and minimalistic word sign is used.
+Whatever the organization did, it always had a logo with its name on it.
+Over time, it has changed: at first, it was a black-and-white inscription with additional decorative elements, and now a colored, minimalist word sign is used.

 What is Ticketmaster?